minkyukr/Password-hw/README.md

   2. Lower Case
   3. Symbols
   4. Numbers
- And also, the desired length of the password between 8 to 128.
+  5. The desired length of the password between 8 to 128.

 Instructions:
 1. User will click "generate password" button.
 This will prompt the choices stated above.